ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 Hence direct implementation of the coundown loop ranges would create asymmetry (1) and would not allow loops to count down to 0 (2).
-To implement coundown loops and solve these two problems we suggest adding inclusive range bounds.
+To implement coundown loops and solve these two problems we suggest adding an inclusive range bounds.

 # Design